 Such an endless procession of bad news doesn’t have to be a nightmare, however.
-All of these incidents remind us that data privacy must become priority number one in the New Year.
-At CMIT Solutions, we take such a responsibility seriously — the success and safety of our clients depends on it.
+All of these incidents remind us that data privacy must become priority number one in the new year.
+At CMIT Solutions, we take such a responsibility seriously—the success and safety of our clients depend on it.

 Below are six ways to enhance the security of your information:

-Before you click a link in any email not from a trusted sender, hover over the link with your mouse to display it’s real destination.
-Beware of easy-to-miss variations — think “yah00.com” instead of “yahoo.com” — or long strings of random characters that could take you to an illicit site.
-If you really want to exercise caution, manually type in websites you want to visit.
+Before you click a link in any email not from a trusted sender, hover over the link with your mouse to display its real destination.
+Beware of easy-to-miss variations—think “yah00.com” instead of “yahoo.com”—or long strings of random characters that could take you to an illicit site.
+If you really want to exercise caution, manually type in the websites you want to visit.
 And NEVER open unknown attachments, no matter if they’re ZIP files, PDFs, MP3s, Word documents, or Excel spreadsheets.
 Hackers routinely hide viruses in such attachments knowing that at least one unsuspecting user out of a million will download it.